-Burlington High School interim principal Lauren McBride said that during plans to remodel the school building, contractors discovered polychlorinated biphenyls — highly toxic chemical compounds — within the school.
+Burlington High School principal Lauren McBride said that during plans to remodel the school building, contractors discovered polychlorinated biphenyls — highly toxic chemical compounds — within the school.
 After an air quality test was performed, the school board and health department decided the school should continue meeting virtually, a practice already in place due to the COVID-19 pandemic.

 “It was pretty devastating," McBride told TODAY Parents.
 "Forget all the work that had gone on in preparation for the year — we were also ready to have our kids back."